swyo/kubernetes-book-sample/replicaset/README.md

 exit
 ```

-although we delete one of pods, replicaset supervise it and recreate another pod to keep 3 replicas.
+Although we delete one of pods, replicaset supervises it and recreates another pod to keep 3 replicas.
 ```
 kubectl delete pod nginx-replicaset-[one of pods] kubectl get pods --show-labels